skp3214/ShopVibe/readme.md

    ```bash
    npm install
    ```
-4. 🛠️ Create a `.env` file with the following:
+4. 🛠️ Create a `.env` file with the following(or copy from .env.sample):
    ```env
    MONGO_URI=your_mongo_connection_string
    STRIPE_KEY=your_stripe_api_key